expmnf/anon_expm_nf_mimic_experiments/README.md

   - /.venv/ folder (.gitignored) holds pyvenv copies of python etc. Created  by you using the setup above.

   - /data/* (gitignored) holds the mimic3 data, created by you.
 Below is what it should have after downloading mimic3 data and preprocessing it.
-    - /mimic/ # note! this is a submodule
+    - /mimic/
-        - all_hourly_data.h5 # gitignored, must be downloaded.
+        - all_hourly_data.h5,  must be downloaded.
 See notebooks/mimic_preprocessing/README.md for info/directions
         - lvl2_l_inf_normalized.h5 l_infinity normalized mimic3 data, note! not pivoted on hours yet
         - lvl2_z_normalized.h5 z-score normalized mimic3 data. note! not pivoted on hours yet
         - Ys_mimic_extract.csv - First three columns are multi-indices for the patient, remaining columns are the targets. **Use `Ysr = pd.read_csv('data/mimic/Ys_mimic_extract.csv', index_col=[0,1,2])`** when you read it in!